kljr/SpringboardVM/README.md

 modules: `drush dm-prep` installs admin_menu, module_filter, and devel, and disables toolbar menu, configures devel and the views admin UI, and sets the admin password to "admin".
-* Provides shell aliases to quickly navigate the directory hierarchy and perform tasks.
+* Provides shell aliases and functions to quickly navigate the directory hierarchy and perform tasks.
 * Provides automatic DB backups when you halt or destroy the VM, and backups on demand (requires vagrant triggers plugin).
 * Creates Drush aliases from host to guest which match your docroot folder name: `drush @#docroot`, allowing you to keep your aliases short and simple.
 The "#" is not a typo, it's a configurable prefix which allows you to run multiple